lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/LATISS/ATspectrograph-failed.rst

 ..
 Please provide screenshots of the software status or relevant display windows to confirm.
 ..
 Do not include actions in this section.
 Any action by the user should be included in the end of the Procedure section below.
 For example: Do not include "Verify the telescope azimuth is 0 degrees with the appropriate command."
 Instead, include this statement as the final step of the procedure, and include "Telescope is at 0 degrees." in the Post-condition section.

-Errors should have been cleared from the EUI, and the grating linear stage should have been set to 67mm.
+- Errors should have been cleared from the EUI.
+- The grating linear stage should have been set to 67mm.
+- Both the filter and grating wheels are initialized.
-All mechanisms are homed, and LATISS is ready for operations.
+- All mechanisms are homed, and LATISS is ready for operations.

 .. _ATspectrograph-failed-Contingency: